RoyalIcing/flambeau/docs/reducers.md

 ## Introspection

 Introspection allows different actions to be taken depending on the store’s state.
-The difference from the normal method of directly checking the store is an interface is created that the reducers implement to the specifics of its state’s structure.
+The difference from the normal method (`getState()` in Redux) of checking the store is an interface is created that the reducers implement to the specifics of its state’s structure.
 It is completely encapsulated within the reducer, allowing better coupling between actions and reducers.

 Say a todo list allows importing items from online.
-The action creator may want to only load data if its hasn’t already.
-Because action creators are stateless, this bit of information will be stored in a reducer somewhere.
-Introspection methods allow this to be declared by an action set.
+The action creator may want to only load data if it hasn’t done so already.
+Because action creators are stateless, this bit of information will be stored in a reducer’s state somewhere.
+Introspection methods allow a reducer to declare its preference, say with needing to load data, whilst leaving the implementation details of the store hidden from the action creator.

 ```javascript
 // TodoListActions.js